 Put simply, your cost basis is the original price you paid for an asset - in this instance, crypto.

-In accounting, we need to know the cost basis of an asset, like a share or a cryptocurrency, in order to calculate our profit on the day we sell, swap or spend (or sometimes gift) that asset.
+In accounting, we need to know the cost basis of an asset, like a share or a cryptocurrency, in order to calculate our profit on the day we sell, swap, or spend (or sometimes gift) that asset.

-In the case of crypto tax, the cost basis is the original price plus any related fees, of the crypto on the day you took ownership of it - whether you bought it, were gifted it or had it airdropped to you.
+In the case of crypto tax, the cost basis is the original price plus any related fees, of the crypto on the day you took ownership of it - whether you bought it, were gifted it, or (sometimes) had it airdropped to you.
 When calculating the cost of an asset you purchased, you can also add any transaction fees you paid when you bought/sold it.

 For example, let’s say you bought 0.5 BTC for $30,000 and you paid a 0.5% buy fee, so $150.
 Your cost basis would be $30,150.